 The Court dismisses the example of Scotland on the grounds that Scotland had its own judicial system and that the writ could not, as a practical matter, have been enforced there.
-Ante, at 2250.
+Ante, at 20.
 Those explanations are totally unpersuasive.
 The existence of a separate court system was never a basis for denying the power of a court to issue the writ.
-See 9 W. Holdsworth, A History of English Law 124, and n.
-6 (3d ed.1944) (citing Ex parte Anderson, 3 El. and El.
-487, 121 Eng.
-Rep. 525 (K. B. 1861)).
+See 9 W. Holdsworth, A History of English Law 124 (3d ed.
+1944) (citing Ex parte Anderson, 3 El. and El.
+487 (1861)).
 And as for logistical problems, the same difficulties were present for places like the Channel Islands, where the writ did run.
 The Court attempts to draw an analogy between the prudential limitations on issuing the writ to such remote areas within the sovereign territory of the Crown and the jurisdictional prohibition on issuing the writ to Scotland.
-See ante, at 2249-2250.
+See ante, at 19-20.
 But the very authority that the Court cites, Lord Mansfield, expressly distinguished between these two concepts, stating that English courts had the "power" to send the writ to places within the Crown's sovereignty, the "only question" being the "propriety," while they had "no power to send any writ of any kind" to Scotland and other "foreign dominions."
-Cowle, 2 Burr., at 856, 97 Eng.
+Cowle, supra, at 856, 97 Eng.
 Rep., at 599-600.
 The writ did not run to Scotland because, even after the Union, "Scotland remained a foreign dominion of the prince who succeeded to the English throne," and "union did not extend the prerogative of the English crown to Scotland."
-Sharpe 191; see also Sir Matthew Hale's The Prerogatives of the King 19 (D. Yale ed.1976).[7]
+Sharpe 191; see also Sir Matthew Hale's The Prerogatives of the King 19 (D. Yale ed.
+1976).7 clear that the detainee's status as a subject was material to the resolution of the case," 542 U.S., at 504.